anilabraham-IT/IntuneEDU/IntuneEDU/add-devices-windows.md

 After you've set up Intune for Education with your information — such as student records, apps, and settings for devices — connect the devices to Intune for Education.
 For new Windows 10 devices, a connection is established during initial device setup.

-What about for old devices?

-During setup devices must have:
+During setup, devices must have:
 * Access to the Internet.
 * Intune for Education device license.
-Find out more about the devices license in our [licenses docs](https://docs.microsoft.com/intune/get-started/start-with-a-paid-subscription-to-microsoft-intune-step-4).
+Find out more about the devices license in the Intune [licenses docs](https://docs.microsoft.com/intune/get-started/start-with-a-paid-subscription-to-microsoft-intune-step-4).

 ## Windows device setup
 Complete the following steps to add your Windows 10 devices to Intune for Education.

-1. Power on the new Windows 10 device and begin the standard Windows setup.
+1. Power on the new Windows 10 device.
+Follow the standard Windows device setup.
 2. On the **Who owns this PC?** screen, select **My work or school owns it**.

    ![Screenshot of the "Who owns this PC?" screen in Windows setup](./media/devices-001-who-owns-this-pc.png)